-If you have either recently been diagnosed with ovarian cancer, if it has recurred, or if it has only been suggested as a possibility, it is normal to experience a wide range of emotions.
-It can be a frightening and unsettling time.
-Whatever you may be feeling at present, try talking about it with someone who specialises in dealing with this condition, such as your Macmillan gynaecology oncology clinical nurse specialist (CNS).
-The CNS will listen, be able to answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
-Some useful contact numbers are also listed at the back of this booklet.
+If you have recently been diagnosed with cervical or uterine cancer, it is normal to experience a wide range of emotions.
+For some women it can be a frightening and unsettling time.
+Whatever you may be feeling at present, try talking about it with someone who specialises in dealing with this condition.
+Your Macmillan gynaecology oncology clinical nurse specialist (CNS) will listen, answer any questions you may have about your condition and if you wish, can put you in touch with other professionals or support agencies.